U.S. Chamber Foundation and FedEx support small business resiliency

 "FedEx is proud to continue its long history of supporting small business resiliency and recovery.
 This multi-year commitment with the U.S. Chamber of Commerce Foundation allows us to contribute directly to small businesses that actively prepare for natural disasters," said Jenny Robertson, senior vice president of integrated marketing and communications at FedEx.

 The U.S. Chamber Foundation will maintain a database of small businesses across the country where it will pull from when a disaster strikes to distribute funds.
-To join the database, a business must complete a preparedness checklist.
+To join the database, a business must complete a preparedness checklist, (also available in Spanish).
 From assessing business vulnerability to developing an emergency action plan, this checklist helps ensure a business is taking the right steps to be resilient should an emergency occur.

 R4R details and process for the 2022 disaster season: